Search by category, archive or keyword

 Sadly, symptoms of many liver disorders do not manifest until serious – sometimes irreversible – damage has occurred.
 A population-based study found that 69 percent of adults with cirrhosis were unaware of having liver disease.
 Another study found that Hispanic Americans and African Americans are at greater risk for developing liver disease than Caucasians.

-Hispanic Americans have greater risk due to heavier drinking and higher prevalence of obesity and diabetes, while African-Americans have a higher prevalence of obesity, diabetes, and hepatitis B or C.
+Hispanic Americans have a greater risk due to heavier drinking and a higher prevalence of obesity and diabetes, while African-Americans have a higher prevalence of obesity, diabetes, and hepatitis B or C.

 Non-Alcoholic Liver Disease

 When people refer to liver diseases or damage not caused by excessive alcohol use, they’re usually referring to a non-alcoholic fatty liver disease, also known as NAFLD.
 This condition leads to excess fat gathering in the liver.

 Damage caused by NAFLD presents signs and symptoms similar to liver disease by alcohol abuse.
 Non-alcoholic fatty liver disease is an umbrella term, with the most common form simply named fatty liver.
 Causes of fatty liver include:

 - High levels of fat in the blood

 A more advanced NAFLD condition is non-alcoholic steatohepatitis (NASH).
-In this condition, the fat growth is associated with liver cell inflammation and varying degrees of scarring to the organ.
-NASH is a serious condition, and may lead to severe scarring of the liver as well as cirrhosis.
+In this condition, fat growth is associated with liver cell inflammation and varying degrees of scarring to the organ.
+NASH is a serious condition and may lead to severe scarring of the liver as well as cirrhosis.

 Alcoholic Liver Disease

-Many people have heard of signs and symptoms of alcoholic liver disease such as jaundice (yellowing of the skin and whites of the eyes), fatigue and digestive issues.
+Many people have heard of the signs and symptoms of alcoholic liver disease, such as jaundice (yellowing of the skin and whites of the eyes), fatigue, and digestive issues.